 The main highlighting feature of these BNPL cards that differentiates them from traditional credit cards is that they allow you to split your monthly spends into instalments that are to be paid over the next few months.
 Some of the popular fintech BNPL cards are Slice Super Card and UNI Card.

 While some startups have launched BNPL cards, others have come up with a traditional credit card in collaboration with a bank/NBFC.
 One such credit card is One Card.
+Another new offering in the fintech space is the Gild Credit Card by SMB Bank which offers you digital gold as returns on your spends.
+It is an FD-backed secured card that offers around 7.7% interest per annum and almost 16% returns on your investments per year.
 In this article, we will discuss the features and benefits of three of the most popular fintech cards and also learn the key differences between traditional credit cards and these new-age BNPL cards-

 Popular Fintech Cards

 Many fintech firms have come up with their own BNPL Cards and even traditional credit cards in partnership with their banking partners, which can be either a traditional bank or an NBFC.
 Here, we have covered the key highlights of three of the most popular fintech cards listed above.
 To read a detailed review of any of the cards, click/tap on the “More Info” button below the card you are interested to know about in the list above.